royratcliffe/zephyr_fatal_error_policy/README.md

 # Zephyr Fatal Error Policy

-Zephyr Zephyr Project ([2024b](#ref-ZephyrRTOS)) is a very useful Real-Time Operating System.
+The [Zephyr Project](https://www.zephyrproject.org/) is a very useful Real-Time Operating System.
 Just like most operating systems of the embedded variety, Zephyr halts on a fatal error.
 This works well in most cases but not in all situations, particularly in hazardous embedded environs.

 Fatal errors include: